michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 ## Overview of the Taproot & Tapscript proposed BIPs

-Last week, Pieter Wuille [emailed][] the Bitcoin-Dev mailing list with links to two proposed BIPs.
+Last week, Pieter Wuille [emailed][taproot post] the Bitcoin-Dev mailing list with links to two proposed BIPs.
 The first, [bip-taproot][], permits spending using either a Schnorr-style signature or merklized script.
 The second, [bip-tapscript][], defines a slight variation on Bitcoin's existing Script language to be used in bip-taproot merkle spends.

 For readers already familiar with Bitcoin scripting and ideas like [MAST][], it should be possible to understand the BIPs directly.
 For